Jolanta Kvašytė: Works

-Work is used and delicately combined clay, porcelain, black pottery and various other materials (Biseris, stones, feathers).
-Free to interpret the religious and secular themes, distinct expression of Tipaza, expression, story telling, dramatic play, theatricality, grotesque, irony, šaržavimo moments, rich in metaphors, allegories.
-Works decorative, rich colors, finely ornamented.
+Works combine clay, porcelain, black pottery, and other materials, including beads, stones, and feathers.
+Religious and secular themes are interpreted freely.
+Recurring characteristics identified in the work include narrative content, theatricality, dramatic staging, the grotesque, irony, and caricature, as well as the use of metaphor and allegory.
+The works are decorative, employ color, and incorporate ornamentation.

 Since 1983, she participated in exhibitions, in international Pottery and Porcelain symposia in Lithuania and abroad (in Latvia, Poland, Czech Republic, Great Britain, the USA).